-Cardiovascular disease is still the biggest killer in the UK, but you might be surprised by some of the things that can help to keep your heart healthy..
+Cardiovascular disease is still one of the biggest killers in the UK, but you might be surprised by some of the things that can help to keep your heart healthy.

 Although mortality rates are falling, cardiovascular disease (CVD) is still the UK’s biggest killer.

 In 2015, almost 160,000 died from CVD, with more than 100,000 of those aged over 75.

 Eating five or more servings of fruit and vegetables each day, taking regular exercise and stopping smoking will all help to improve heart health.

 Of course, we all know that this can be easier said than done.
 But fortunately, there’s plenty we can do to reduce our risk without having to give up all the things we enjoy.